pfsense/docs/source/routing/multi-wan-for-ipv6.rst

 Using Multiple IPv6 WAN Connections
 ===================================

-With pfSense 2.1 and later Multi-WAN with IPv6 is possible provided that multiple ISPs or tunnels are setup and working.
-See :doc:`Using IPv6 with a Tunnel Broker </interfaces/using-ipv6-with-a-tunnel-broker>` if help is needed setting up a tunnel.
+With pfSense® software version 2.1 and later Multi-WAN with IPv6 is possible provided that multiple ISPs or tunnels are setup and working.
+See :doc:`Using IPv6 with a Tunnel Broker </interfaces/using-ipv6-with-a-tunnel-broker>`
+if help is needed setting up a tunnel.

 Throughout this document "Second WAN" refers to the second or additional interface with IPv6 connectivity.
 It might be the "real" interface if